-If you are aware of a potential violation of the AKS and would like to confidentially speak with one of our attorneys, please email us at ktmc.com wbinfo@ktmc.com or call us at (610) 667-7706.
+If you are aware of a potential violation of the Stark law and would like to confidentially speak with one of our attorneys, please email us at wbinfo@ktmc.com or call us at (610) 667-7706.
 All case evaluations are confidential and free.